 The Workers' Compensation estimates are based on historical trends.
 The following table shows that the actual claim costs for FY 23/24 are more than anticipated for expenses associated with open claims being settled.
-As of April 2024, there are 189 total claims and 44 claims have been closed this year so far.
+At the end of FY 23/24, there were 184 open claims and 100 claims have been closed in the fiscal year.
 FY 24/25 is budgeted to follow the 5-year average trend.